k2view-academy/K2View-Academy/articles/04_fabric_studio/28_web_k2exchange.md

+## Productivity Tips

-> General note: it is recommended that for any of the extension actions to commit your changes first into GIT, so that it will be easy to compare and track changes.
+it is recommended that for any of the extension actions to commit your changes first into GIT, so that it will be easy to compare and track changes.